lxgr-linux/pokete/wiki.md

 - Does not evolve

 ### Ostri
-A very agressive bird Pokete that lives near deserts and will try to pick out your eyes
+A very agressive bird Pokete that lives near deserts and will try to pick out your eyes.
 ```
    !
   >´)